dsoto/ensp-202-notes/metacognition.md

 - Are you comfortable with mathematics?
 - Do you think your abilities can improve with effort and practice?
+- Do you think that improving your mathematical abilities will help you in the future?
 - When you make important financial decisions, will you try to understand the details?

 ## Grit, Mindset, Effort